wpswings/woo-one-click-upsell-funnel/README.txt

 == Changelog ==

+= 3.2.5 - Released on 02 February 2023 =
+* Feature: Add the shipping price on COD
+* New: Compatible with the latest WP and WC

 = 3.2.4 - Released on 20 December 2022 =
-* Enhancement: Show pro features in free version with an upgrade label [Appearance section].
+* Enhancement: Show pro features in the free version with an upgraded label [Appearance section].
 * New: Compatible with the latest WP and WC

 = 3.2.3 - Released on 10 November 2022 =